maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 Let's start from end.

+{{% alert title="Disclaimer" color="info" %}}

-**Remarks**: While the concepts are similar, if not same, there may me slight deviations between open source (globally available) and "corporate" (could not come up with better name) scenarios, where some company provides infrastructure (like remote repositories, caches, but also some sort of "confined" network as well).
+While the concepts are similar, if not same, there may me slight deviations between open source (globally available) and "corporate" (could not come up with better name) scenarios, where some company provides infrastructure (like remote repositories, caches, but also some sort of "confined" network as well).

+{{% /alert %}}

 ## Remote repositories